Security-Onion-Solutions/securityonion-docs/soc-customization.rst

       "createContentType": "application/json",
       "createSuccessCode": 200

 When using ``elasticcases`` it will use the same user/pass that SOC uses to talk to Elastic.
-Note that Elastic cases is actually a Kibana feature, therefore, when this setting is used, SOC will be communicating with the local Kibana service (via its API) for case escalations.
+Note, however, that Elastic cases is actually a Kibana feature, therefore, when this setting is used, SOC will be communicating with the local Kibana service (via its API) for case escalations.

 Making Changes Take Effect
 --------------------------